jonathonklem/help.managememberships.com/docs/calendar/events.md

 - Agreements or visibility options

 Changes are saved in real time and reflected in the public portal if visible.

 ---

+## 📄 Duplicating an Event

+To quickly reuse a past event, use the **duplicate** icon next to any event in the table.

+- A new event will be created with the same name, settings, pricing, and restrictions
+- The **event name** will have “(Copy)” added
+- The **slug** will automatically append `-1`, `-2`, etc., to avoid conflicts with existing events
+- The **start and end dates** will be shifted forward by **1 week**

+This is useful for recurring events like seminars, tournaments, or seasonal workshops.

+---